Early access to superannuation: Understanding your options

 Severe financial hardship is when you are unable to meet reasonable and immediate family living expenses like groceries, rent or medical costs.
 You may be able to access some of your super early to help.

-Am I eligible to access my super early due to severe financial hardship?
+Am I eligible for early super access under severe financial hardship?

 To apply for early release of super due to severe financial hardship you must meet the following criteria: